monome/docs/norns/help.md

 #### via sd card (shield only)

 On Windows + MacOS, the norns partition on your SD card is unfortunately not accessible by simply inserting it into an SD card reader.
-We recommend using the WIFI steps above.
+We recommend using the wifi steps above.

 For the adventurous, here are steps to surface the ext4 filesystem: [Windows](https://www.howtogeek.com/112888/3-ways-to-access-your-linux-partitions-from-windows/) and [MacOS](https://www.maketecheasier.com/mount-access-ext4-partition-mac/).